Can you tell us a little bit about yourself?

 What does your current role consist of with the Nutrition Press?

 My current title is “Founder and Director” at The Nutrition Press, essentially meaning that I oversee everything happening at the organisation.
-This includes everything from managing the recruitment of new team members, overseeing the delivery of content on the website and social media pages, ensuring everything we produce is in line with our objectives and aims, and just ensuring that everything is running smoothly form day to day.
+This includes everything from managing the recruitment of new team members, overseeing the delivery of content on the website and social media pages, ensuring everything we produce is in line with our objectives and aims, and just ensuring that everything is running smoothly form my day-to-day.

 Social media is another area where I think dietitians have the potential to spread evidence-based and interesting messages to a large group of people, hence why we utilise it at The Nutrition Press.
-I am luck that I have had some incredible individuals involved in my social media team over the years, all who have a knack for engaging people and compiling a spectrum of content.
-I am luck that the team involved in our social media haven’t needed much guidance to produce content that is inline with our objectives.
-From time-to-time I will have someone contact me saying that something we published might be a bit questionable, so this is something that I reflect upon with the team, allowing us to make an informed decision together.
+I am lucky that I have had some incredible individuals involved in my social media team over the years, all who have a knack for engaging people and compiling a spectrum of content.
+I am lucky that the team involved in our social media haven’t needed much guidance to produce content that is in line with our objectives.
+From time-to-time, I will have someone contact me saying that something we published might be a bit questionable, so this is something that I reflect upon with the team, allowing us to make an informed decision together.

 I noticed one of your pitches for getting volunteers is that the quality of their writing throughout the process.
 Is there any structure for how you help improve their writing?

 I am a strong believer that when people are volunteering their time, they must receive some sort of reward or benefit from it.
 For student involved in The Nutrition Press, their benefits are that they get their work published on a reputable site with a decent reach and that they work closely with an editor to improve their writing over our 12-month program.